mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 ### Short-term

-The short-term focus is on migration testing and using the existing Database Labs instance from postgres.ai for it.
+The short-term focus is on testing regular migrations (typically schema changes) and using the existing Database Labs instance from postgres.ai for it.

 We implement a secured CI pipeline on ops.gitlab.net that adds the execution steps outlined above.
 The goal is to secure this pipeline in order to solve the following problem: